GPContributors/PyGP/README.md

 It supports Python 3.5+.

-You can find more information in the `documentation`_.
+You can find more information in the [documentation](http://pygp.readthedocs.io/en/latest/index.html).